How to Start a Small Business: Checklist

 3. Prepare Your Finances

 The last thing you want to happen when you start your company is to run out of money before you hit your stride.
-Even it means waiting longer that you want to launch, it is better to make sure you have enough start-up capital to keep going for at least six months without income.
+Even if it means waiting longer than you want to launch, it is better to make sure you have enough start-up capital to keep going for at least six months without income.
 Initial expenses and start-up costs will vary depending on your industry but will likely include utility and Internet charges, project supplies, subscription-based fees (software, a website, apps, etc.), technology (laptop, business phone, etc.), office space or furniture, and a starting marketing budget.

 4. Set a Bill Rate